Amedee Reyburn: 1904 Olympic bronze medals

 In the September, 1904 St. Louis Olympics, Reyburn won bronze medals as a member of the American 4x50 yard freestyle relay team and as a member of the Missouri Athletic Club water polo team.
 In the 4x50 yard relay, he swam as the lead swimmer with the team of Gwynne Evans, Marquard Schwarz, and anchor Bill Orthwein.

-The Water Polo contest was held at the 1904 St. Louis World’s Fair on September 5–6, at the Life Saving Exhibition Lake.
-In Olympic competition, America's Missouri Athletic Club water polo team placed third to the gold medal winning team from America's New York Athletic Club, and the silver medal team from America's Chicago Athletic Association.
+The Water Polo contest was held at the 1904 St. Louis World's Fair on September 5–6, at the Life Saving Exhibition Lake.
+In Olympic competition, America's Missouri Athletic Club water polo team placed third to the gold medal-winning team from America's New York Athletic Club, and the silver medal team from America's Chicago Athletic Association.
 Besides Reyburn, the Missouri Athletic Club's full water polo team included Gwynne Evans, Gus Goessling, John Meyers, Bill Orthwein, Frank Schreiner, and Manfred Toeppen.
-In the Water Polo semi-final round, the New York Athletic Club team soundly defeated the Missouri Athletic Club team by a score of 5-0 on September 5.
-In the final round, the New York Athletic Club defeated the Chicago Athletic Association Club by a score of 6-0 on September 6.
+In the Water Polo semi-final round, the New York Athletic Club team soundly defeated the Missouri Athletic Club team by a score of 5–0 on September 5.
+In the final round, the New York Athletic Club defeated the Chicago Athletic Association Club by a score of 6–0 on September 6.
 Louis Handley, the future swimming instructor for the Women's Swimming Association of New York served as a key player with the New York Athletic Club team.

 Personal and business life

 By 1901, Reyburn had been heir to a sizable fortune on the death of his mother.
 On June 5, 1900, he married Julia Lee of St. Louis at St. Francis Xavier's Church, who predeceased him on December 14, 1903, with her funeral on December 16, at the Cathedral Chapel in St. Louis.
+Julia Lee Reyburn, whose father William H. Lee had died the prior year, was twenty years old at the time of her death, from typhoid fever.

 Reyburn worked in the automobile business in St. Louis and was a part owner of the Westminster Automobile Company of St. Louis, an automobile manufacturer.
 He owned several real estate properties in the St. Louis area.

 With much of New York high society in attendance among the 2000 invited, on June 4, 1906, Reyburn married Florence Adele Kelly, at St. Anne's Church on 12th Street in New York, though the couple planned to reside primarily in St. Louis where Reyburn had his business and family.
 Kelly later filed for divorce in November 1912, after a separation in August of that year primarily due to Reyburn's frequent absences and neglect.
-She obtained the divorce on December 6, and received a sizable monthly alimony from Reyburn and custody of the couple's son Albert, born around 1908.
+She obtained the divorce on December 6, and received a sizable monthly alimony from Reyburn and custody of the couple's son, born around 1908.